The Best Foreign Currency Accounts in Australia in 2026

 Step 1: Register

-Banks usually accept wire payment or bank transfer to move money in or out of your foreign currency account.
+Add money with a card or bank transfer to move money into your foreign currency account.
 You can arrange for this online, over the phone, or in-person at your bank branch to make the transfer.
+You can also order your debit card to be mailed to your home address - a fee may apply for this service.

 When should I use foreign currency accounts?